-Ohio State All-America S Hooker leaving early for NFL draft
+Ohio State All-American S Hooker leaving early for NFL draft

-Ohio State All-America safety Malik Hooker is entering the NFL draft after one sensational season as a starter with the Buckeyes.
+Ohio State All-American safety Malik Hooker is entering the NFL draft after one sensational season as a starter with the Buckeyes.

 Hooker redshirted in his first year at Ohio State and played sparingly in 2015.
 This season he stepped into the starting lineup and led the Buckeyes in interceptions with seven, including a school-record three returned for touchdowns.
 He also made 74 tackles, third best on the team, and had 11 passes defended.